Lombiq/ProgSCon-Hastlayer-sample/Readme.md

 This is a sample project that utilizes [Hastlayer](http://hastlayer.com/) to accelerate computations.
 The project was used for the demo of the Hastlayer session on the [ProgSCon 2016 conference](http://progscon.co.uk/).

+While you won't be able to run this code without Hastlayer you'll be able to get an idea of how the system can be used.
+Hastlayer will be published in the near future; if you're interested in it today just [get in touch with us](https://lombiq.com/contact-us).

 The project's source is available in two public source repositories, automatically mirrored in both directions with [Git-hg Mirror](https://githgmirror.com):

 - [https://bitbucket.org/Lombiq/progscon-hastlayer-sample](https://bitbucket.org/Lombiq/progscon-hastlayer-sample) (Mercurial repository)